Los Angeles Patent Attorney

 Our Los Angeles Patent Attorneys may have to submit written arguments to the examiner if the patent application has been refused.
 It is difficult to say how much it will cost to respond until we see the patent examiner’s arguments.

-If the patent is allowed, the government charges an issue and publication fee which is $1,260.
-Our fee with respect to the issue and publication fee and for sending future notifications of maintenance is $400 for a total of $1,660, which is paid after we receive the Notice of Allowance from the Patent Office.
+If the patent is allowed, the government charges an issue and publication fee which is from $300 to $1200 (depends on entity status).
+Our fee with respect to the issue and publication fee and for sending future notifications of maintenance is $400 for a total of $700 to $1600, which is paid after we receive the Notice of Allowance from the Patent Office.

 Design Patent Fees

 An example: the total filing fees for a design patent application for a single watch design would amount to about $1,800.
 This includes the drafting expenses, attorney fees, and Patent Office filing fees.
 From the date the client provides the watch design and payment, it will take about three weeks to file the application.
-The Patent Office will charge an issue fee of $560 if it approves the application.
-Our service charge with respect to the issue fee is $200 for a total of $760, which is paid after we receive the Notice of Allowance from the Patent Office.
+The Patent Office will charge an issue fee from $175 to $700 (depends on entity status) if it approves the application.
+Our service charge with respect to the issue fee is $200 for a total of $375 to $900, which is paid after we receive the Notice of Allowance from the Patent Office.

 Source: USPTO Annual Reports